appbaseio/reactivesearch/content/docs/analytics/insights.md

 #### Low Clicks
 Low clicks mean that people are not finding the exact thing for which they're searching.

+#### Low Suggestions Clicks
+If you have low suggestions clicks then it indicates that your search is not showing relevant suggestions to the users.

 #### Higher Click Position
 If the click position is higher than it means that your users are having difficulty finding the desired results at the top.

 #### Popular Searches
 This insight helps you to find the total number of popular searches made by users.
 A higher value indicates that your business is doing really well.

+#### Popular Searches with Low Clicks
+If something is popular among users but you're not getting clicks then it means that your results for popular searches are not relevant.

 #### Long Tail Searches
 Long-tail searches insight represents that users have to type more to search the results i.e the suggestions which you're showing in search are not much useful.